14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 Hawes is an idyllic market town in the Yorkshire Dales National Park, unique for the beautiful waterfall that can be found not only running through the centre of town – but between the houses, too.

-Naturally, the beauty of Gayle Beck sets the tone as you enter the town, greeting you with its tranquility before you stumble upon antique shops, cosy pubs, old-fashioned grocery shops and other independents.
+Naturally, the beauty of Gayle Beck sets the tone as you enter the town, greeting you with its tranquillity before you stumble upon antique shops, cosy pubs, old-fashioned grocery shops and other independents.

 If you love cheese, Hawes is also home to the famous Wensleydale cheese, which is made nearby at the Wensleydale Creamery.

 ‘Lesbian capital’ of the UK, ‘greatest town in Europe’, ‘fourth funkiest town in the world’ – Hebden Bridge has been named it all.
-And for us, it’s the perfect place to visit.
+But to us, it’s the perfect place to visit.

-Located west of Halifax, at the confluence of the River Calder and the Hebden Water, the market town combines an industrial past with beautiful natural surroundings, and somehow manages to boast a real cool factor in everything that it does.
+Located west of Halifax, at the confluence of the River Calder and the Hebden Water, the market town combines an industrial past with beautiful natural surroundings, and somehow manages to boast a real cool factor all at the same time.

 Among Hebden Bridge’s star attractions are the nearby Hardcastle Crags and the many Happy Valley filming locations.